Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 * Launch Lightstreamer.

 ## Build

-Before you can build the Adapter Set, some dependencies need to be solved:
+To build the adapter follow these steps:

 * Get the `src` folder from this project, containing the source files to be compiled.
 * Create a `compile_libs` folder.